5 reasons why Proof-Based Scanning is a game-changer

 Reason #1: Restoring trust in DAST

-Modern dynamic application security testing (DAST) has come a long way from the simple web application testing tools of the early 2000s.
-The first dynamic tools were little more than aids to manual testing, created with simple static web pages in mind.
-As web technologies advanced by leaps and bounds, legacy DAST products simply could not keep up, giving rise to the stereotype of DAST as limited in scope, accuracy, and usefulness.
+Dynamic application security testing (DAST) has come a very long way from the simple web application testing tools of the early 2000s.
+The first scanners were simple scripts and utilities to aid in manual testing across mostly static web pages.
+As web technologies advanced by leaps and bounds, legacy DAST products developed from the early scanners simply could not keep up, proving limited in scope, accuracy, and usefulness.
+This gave rise to the stereotype of DAST as a second-rate citizen in the world of application security testing – a nice-to-have rather than must-have.

-Even though modern solutions represent a completely new generation of DAST, users still have low expectations of automated testing tools and tend to be skeptical of any new claims of effectiveness.
-After all, everyone claims to have higher accuracy and fewer false positives than the competition.
-Invicti was built on the deceptively simple idea that to convince users that a vulnerability is real, you need to deliver solid proof – and this is how Proof-Based Scanning was born.
+Even though today’s advanced solutions represent a completely new generation of DAST, users still have low expectations of automated dynamic testing and tend to be skeptical of any new claims of effectiveness.
+After all, every vendor claims to have higher accuracy and fewer false positives than the competition.
+To counter this, Invicti was built on the deceptively simple idea that to convince users a vulnerability is real, you need to deliver solid proof – and this is how proof-based scanning was born.

-The real innovation is that an automated tool can identify vulnerabilities with the same level of certainty as a penetration tester or bounty hunter.
-The Confirmed stamp that you see in vulnerability reports verified by Invicti is more than an icon – it means that the issue is real and you can move to address it without any additional checking by the security team.
+The real innovation is that an automated tool can identify many vulnerabilities with the same level of certainty as a penetration tester or bounty hunter.
+The Confirmed stamp that you see in Invicti reports for verified vulnerabilities is more than just an icon – it means that the issue is real and you can move to address it without manual verification by the security team.
 Quite simply, if you see Confirmed, you have a vulnerability that you need to fix.
 Period.

-Confirmations provided by Proof-Based Scanning are 99.98% accurate.
+Vulnerability confirmations provided by proof-based scanning are at least 99.98% accurate.
 Learn how we calculated this percentage based on real-life vulnerability testing data and how accurate vulnerability scanning can translate into major savings.

 Reason #2: The shift to fact-based web application security

-Proof-Based Scanning works by safely exploiting an identified vulnerability and extracting sample data to prove that an attack is possible.
-This is not just another feature to tick off on the list but a fundamental change in the way vulnerability scanning operates.
-Proven DAST results are no longer things you should probably take a look at – they are vulnerabilities that really exist and can get you hacked right now.
-They are the facts, pure and simple.
+Proof-based scanning works by safely exploiting an identified vulnerability and extracting sample data to prove that an attack is possible.
+It is not a gimmick or an extra feature to tick off on the list but a fundamental change in the approach to vulnerability scanning.
+With legacy scanners, the results were always a list of suspicious pages that someone should probably take a look at.
+With evidence-based automated confirmation, there’s nothing uncertain about your DAST results – they are vulnerabilities that really exist, are exploitable, and can get you hacked right now.
+You’re now working with security facts.

-Without proof, every single result from even the best DAST could be a false alarm until somebody checks it manually.
-In a large web environment, you can have thousands of reported issues – but until they are verified, you simply don’t know your current security status.
-Proof-Based Scanning cuts through the uncertainty by automatically showing (and proving beyond any doubt) which issues are definitely real and not false positives.
+Without proof, every result from even the best DAST could be a false alarm until somebody checks it manually.
+In a large web environment, you can have thousands of issues being reported – but until they are verified, you simply don’t know your current security status or workload.
+Proof-based scanning cuts through this uncertainty by automatically and conclusively showing which issues are real and exploitable and cannot be false positives.
 This eliminates guesswork and enables the move to fact-based web application security at any scale.

 Reason #3: Accurate prioritization and planning